By Jass Makkar

 This incident is really unforgettable.

 I really want to support mental health and entrepreneurship in my life.
 I have already started working on it.
-Hope, very soon I’ll launch something to support mental health.
+I hope, very soon I’ll launch something to support mental health.

 See the social media links below to know more about the author.